ABenchM/abm/docs/Developer_Manual.md

 # Configuration information

-* The file config.bnd in de.fraunhofer.abm.app contains the application configuration information: webconsole credentials and settings, admin email information, Google token and GitHub token.
+* The file build.bnd in cnf contains the application configuration information: webconsole credentials and settings, admin email information, Google token and GitHub token.
 Replace the values of the configuration information with your own.
 * The file Configuration.java in de.fraunhofer.abm.suitebuilder contains "Workspace Root" which you can adjust to fit your development machine.
 Make sure that your ${USER} has read, write, and execute accesses to this directory and its sub-directories: `$ sudo chown -R ${USER} ${WORKSPACE_ROOT}`
 * The file Configuration.java in de.fraunhofer.abm.repoarchive.local contains "Directory" which you can adjust to fit your development machine.
 Make sure that your ${USER} has read, write, and execute accesses to this directory and its sub-directories: `$ sudo chown -R ${USER} ${WORKSPACE_DIRECTORY}`
 * The file HermesConfiguration.java in de.fraunhofer.abm.hermes.impl contains "hermesConfigDir()".
 By default, you can set it to ${DIRECTORY}/abm/hermes_config.
 Else, you can adust to fit your development machine.
 Make sure that your ${USER} has read, write, and execute accesses to this directory and its sub-directories: `$ sudo chown -R ${USER} ${HERMES_CONFIG_DIR}` Make sure to keep the Hermes configuration files in this directory (docker.sh, queryfeaturemap.json, application.conf, and hermes.json).
 You can find the files in hermes_config in this repository.